 Generally, going-private transactions and other private equity transactions are subject to the same disclosure requirements under the US securities laws that are applicable to other merger and acquisition transactions.
 However, certain going-private transactions are subject to rule 13e-3 of the US Securities Exchange Act of 1934, which mandates significantly greater disclosure than is ordinarily required by the federal proxy rules or tender offer rules.
-Generally, rule 13e-3 will apply only if the going-private transaction involves a purchase of equity securities, tender offer for equity securities or proxy solicitation related to certain transactions by the company or its affiliates (which includes directors, senior management and significant stockholders); and will result in a class of the company's equity securities being held by fewer than 300 persons or a class of the company's equity securities listed on a stock exchange to no longer be listed.
-The heightened disclosure requirements applicable to going-private transactions subject to rule 13e-3 include, among other items, statements by the target and other transaction participants as to the fairness of the transaction to disinterested stockholders, plans regarding the target company, alternative transaction proposals made to the target, disclosure regarding control persons (eg, information about directors and officers of private equity sponsors) and information regarding the funding of the proposed transaction.
-Also, the target company will need to publicly file or disclose any report, opinion or appraisal received from an outside party that is materially related to the transaction and any stockholder agreements, voting agreements and management equity agreements.
-If the going-private transaction (whether or not subject to rule 13e-3) is structured as a tender offer or transaction requiring the vote of the target company's stockholders (eg, a cash or stock merger), the subject company's stockholders will be required to receive a tender offer disclosure document or a proxy statement or prospectus containing disclosure that satisfies the applicable US tender offer rules, proxy rules or Securities Act requirements (these generally require disclosure of all material information relating to the offer or transaction).
+Generally, rule 13e-3 will apply only if the going-private transaction involves a purchase of equity securities, tender offer for equity securities or proxy solicitation related to certain transactions by the company or its affiliates (which includes directors, senior management and significant shareholders); and will result in a class of the company's equity securities being held by fewer than 300 persons or a class of the company's equity securities listed on a stock exchange to no longer be listed.
+The heightened disclosure requirements applicable to going-private transactions subject to rule 13e-3 include, among other items, statements by the target and other transaction participants as to the fairness of the transaction to disinterested shareholders, plans regarding the target company, alternative transaction proposals made to the target, disclosure regarding control persons (for example, information about directors and officers of private equity sponsors) and information regarding the funding of the proposed transaction.
+Also, the target company will need to publicly file or disclose any report, opinion or appraisal received from an outside party that is materially related to the transaction and any shareholder agreements, voting agreements and management equity agreements.
+If the going-private transaction (whether or not subject to rule 13e-3) is structured as a tender offer or transaction requiring the vote of the target company's shareholders (for example, a cash or stock merger), the subject company's shareholders will be required to receive a tender offer disclosure document or a proxy statement or prospectus containing disclosure that satisfies the applicable US tender offer rules, proxy rules or Securities Act requirements (these generally require disclosure of all material information relating to the offer or transaction).
+In addition, a target company board of directors effecting going-private transactions and other private equity transactions must still comply with any applicable state law requirements.
+For example, the Delaware courts are increasingly requiring additional disclosure in proxy and tender materials disseminated to shareholders with respect to prospective financial projections and forecasts which the target company had shared with the private equity sponsor.

-5 Timing considerations
+Timing considerations